We are available 7 days a week to help answer any questions. Call (888) 850-1890

 Those with ADHD often have trouble staying on task or focusing and there can be a marked increase in impulsive behaviors or tendencies.
 Individuals can also show hyperactivity.
 As with any mental health issue, severity can range greatly for each individual.
 ADHD is diagnosed when symptoms adversely affect the person at school, home, and/or socially.

 ADHD is classified as a Neurodevelopment Disorder and affects individuals of all ages.
 The DSM V describes it as “a persistent pattern of inattention and/or hyperactivity-impulsivity that interfere with functioning or development” with a minimum of six symptoms (for those under 17) lasting for at least six months.
 ADHD is classified into two different types with the possibility of a combined type diagnosis.
+Some symptoms of these classifications are:

 Those that do not understand the nature of this illness often equate a child with ADHD as being troublesome, bad at school or poorly parented.
 None of these are true and only add to the stress and difficulty of living with ADHD.
 A failure to recognize ADHD symptoms can often result in someone seeing himself or herself in a negative light: if I always struggle to follow the rules in school then I must be a bad student.